micmejia/bible-dump/NKJV/Mark/Mark 9.md

 ###### 1
-And He said to them, "Assuredly, I say to you that there are some standing here who will not taste death till they see the kingdom of God [^a]present with power." ## Jesus Transfigured on the Mount
+And He said to them, "Assuredly, I say to you that there are some standing here who will not taste death till they see the kingdom of God present with power." ## Jesus Transfigured on the Mount

 ###### 2
 Now after six days Jesus took Peter, James, and John, and led them up on a high mountain apart by themselves; and He was transfigured before them.